 All players must be at the appropriate tee box when their names are called for play.
 If not, U.S.G.A.
 Rule 6-3 will apply.\

-Beginning with the 1984 Tournament, the Host General Chairman and the Host Tournament Chairman may be given one (1) year seniority if she chooses not to be a playing contestant in that year’s tournament, providing she is 50 years old prior to that tournament.
+The Host General Chairman and the Host Tournament Chairman may be given one (1) year seniority if she chooses not to be a playing contestant in that year’s tournament, providing she is 50 years old prior to that tournament.

 Any Director who is unable to play in a tournament but attends and works all week will not lose that year’s seniority.

-Contestants may play with no more than a 30.4 current attested handicap index.
+.

 Each Contestant must register IN PERSON by 2:00 p.m. on the Sunday prior to the start of the tournament on Monday or they will not be entered in the tournament unless otherwise approved by the Advanced Registration Chairman.